 GMA: A MARKETING AGENCY SPECIALIZED ABOUT DIGITAL IN CHINA

 The core DNA of GMA is bringing Results to our clients.
-We work to optimise conversion. maximize Exposure, develop Leads/sales and develop online Branding
+We work to optimize conversion. maximize Exposure, develop Leads/sales and develop online Branding

 A REEL “CHINA” EXPERTISE

-We have an expertise to Market Business in China, know best Channels, best influencers and understand the communication among new Chinese Middle Class.
+We have expertise in Market Business in China, know the best Channels, best influencers, and understand the communication among the new Chinese Middle Class.

 RETURN ON INVESTMENT

-We provide cost Effective Solution to Maximize Results.
+We provide cost-effective solutions to Maximize Results.
 It is when we make money that our clients make money.

 We have a partnership approach with our clients.
-We Guide them, give feedback about Campaign, and like to work in smart partnership.
+We Guide them, give feedback about Campaigns, and like to work in smart partnerships.